 Since autumn of 2012, he has once more been General Music Director of the Theatre Giessen and, as Principal Conductor until 2016, left his mark on Orchester recreation – GROSSES ORCHESTER GRAZ as well as the styriarte Festival Orchestra, which he co-founded.
 On the re-opening of the Margravian Opera House in Bayreuth (UNESCO World Cultural Heritage) 2018, Michael Hofstetter conducted Hasse’s opera Artaserse.

-He has been nominated a number of times as “Conductor of the Year” by the specialist journal “Opernwelt” (Opera World) in their annual critics’ survey; most recently as a result of his 2011 production of J. A. Hasse’s Didone Abbandonata at the Prinzregenten Theatre in Munich and 2013 for his excellent work as musical director at the Stadttheater Gießen.
-He was awarded the Robert Stolz Medal for his commitment to operetta and for his work at the Ludwigsburg Castle Festival he was honoured with the Horst Stein Prize.
+In the magazine Opernwelt, Michael Hofstetter was several times nominated as “Conductor of the Year”, recently in 2011 for his production of Hasse’s Didone Abbandonata at the Prinzregenten Theatre in Munich and in 2013 for his services as General Music Director in Giessen.
+For his commitment in the field of the operetta, he was awarded the Robert Stolz Medal, and his work at Ludwigsburger Schlossfestspiele was honoured with the Horst Stein Prize.

 Michael Hofstetter has released many recordings with OehmsClassics and the labels cpo, Orfeo, Deutsche Grammophon, SONY and Virgin Records.
 The CD Rossini: Arien und Ouvertüren was awarded the “Orphée du meilleur interprète” of the Académie du Disque Lyrique in France in 2008, and the CD Hasse reloaded (OehmsClassics) reached the leader board of German Record Critics in 2012.
 In 2019, OehmsClassics will release the first world recording of Emmerich Kálmán’s operetta “Ein Herbstmanöver” as well as a recording of Weber’s “Oberon”, both under his baton.